Skip to content

 Terminal window

-wh thing deactivate Belief/cave-safe -m "Wrong target — meant Location/dungeon"
+wh assertion retract Belief/cave-safe -m "Wrong target — meant Location/dungeon"

 # Create the correct one